christiantusborg/Cecia/Lore/Dwarven/Runes/Rune-list.md

 - Rune of MORPHING, This can change in any other type of weapon
 - Rune of REVEALING.
 When hit an invistable target he will be visible can not become visible for X minits
 - Rune of SHADOWSTRIKE: This weapon ingore armor
-- Rune of SOULBREAKER: This will affect target with fear
+- ***Rune of SOULBREAKER: This will affect target with fear
-- Rune of the Dark Power: Unleashes a short burst of raw strength but comes with the risk of the user losing control.
+- ***Rune of the Dark Power: Unleashes a short burst of raw strength but comes with the risk of the user losing control.
 - Rune of the Warrior: Amplifies individual combat prowess.
 - Rune of the Invader: Improves navigation or tactical strategies in unfamiliar territories, drawing from the Romans' expertise in conquering new lands.
 - Rune of Moremi's Sacrifice : When an has fallen
 - Rune of Shiva's Dance: Whirvelwind
-- Rune of Narasimha's Wrath
+- ***Rune of Narasimha's Wrath
 - Rune of grip:
 - Rune of Khand:
 une of the Arcane Archer: The wearer's ranged attacks ignore half cover.
 - Rune of the Gladiator: The User gains proficiency in type of weapon.

+### Forbidden Runes:
+- **Rune of Vordal Lifedrinker:** The sword drains the life force of foes, healing the wielder with each hit.
+- **Rune of Myrkrstinga:** (Darkness Stinger) The sword deals harmful energy damage, weakening the target's strength on successful hits
+- Rune of Agony: When your hit by this weapon you in pain forticute required

 # Armor Rune:
-Anvil's Aegis - Grants the wearer additional protection against critical hits.
+- Anvil's Aegis - Grants the wearer additional protection against critical hits.
-Forgefire Mantle - Provides resistance to fire damage.
+- Forgefire Mantle - Provides resistance to fire damage.
-Mithrilweave - Reduces armor check penalty by improving flexibility.
+- Mithrilweave - Reduces armor check penalty by improving flexibility.
-Boulder's Endurance - Grants hit points while weaing.
+- Boulder's Endurance - Grants hit points while weaing.
-Deeproot Stand - Grants the wearer stability, making them harder to move or knock down.
+- Deeproot Stand - Grants the wearer stability, making them harder to move or knock down.
-Stone's Kin - The armor blends with rocky surroundings, granting a bonus to hide in such terrain.
+- Stone's Kin - The armor blends with rocky surroundings, granting a bonus to hide in such terrain.
-Forgeheart - The armor grants resistance to fatigue and exhaustion.
+- Forgeheart - The armor grants resistance to fatigue and exhaustion.
-Quake Step - The wearer’s steps cause minor tremors, unbalancing foes.
+- Quake Step - The wearer’s steps cause minor tremors, unbalancing foes.
-Rune of the Phoenix: When the wearer is reduced to 0 hit points, they are instead reduced to 1 hit point (once per long rest).
+- Rune of the Phoenix: When the wearer is reduced to 0 hit points, they are instead reduced to 1 hit point (once per long rest).
-Rune of Camouflage: Gives advantage on stealth checks in natural environments.
+- Rune of Camouflage: Gives advantage on stealth checks in natural environments.
-Rune of Blazing Retaliation: When struck by a melee attack, the armor emits a burst of fire, dealing 1d6 fire damage to the attacker.
+- Rune of Blazing Retaliation: When struck by a melee attack, the armor emits a burst of fire, dealing 1d6 fire damage to the attacker.
-Rune of the Thunderclap: When the wearer is hit, there’s a chance to emit a thunderous clap that can deafen nearby enemies.
+- Rune of the Thunderclap: When the wearer is hit, there’s a chance to emit a thunderous clap that can deafen nearby enemies.
-Rune of the Guardian: The wearer can cast 'Shield' once per short rest without having the spell.
+- Rune of the Guardian: The wearer can cast 'Shield' once per short rest without having the spell.
-Rune of the Sylph: The wearer moves silently, granting advantage on moves to avoid being heard.
+- Rune of the Sylph: The wearer moves silently, granting advantage on moves to avoid being heard.
-Rune of Lightness: Reduces the weight of the armor by half, increasing the wearer's speed by 5 feet.
+- Rune of Lightness: Reduces the weight of the armor by half, increasing the wearer's speed by 5 feet.
-Rune of the Ethereal Jaunt: Once per long rest, the wearer can become ethereal for 1 round.
+- Rune of the Ethereal Jaunt: Once per long rest, the wearer can become ethereal for 1 round.
-Rune of the Mimic: The armor can change its appearance at the wearer’s will, perfect for disguises.
+- Rune of the Mimic: The armor can change its appearance at the wearer’s will, perfect for disguises.
-Rune of the Shadowstep: Once per long rest, the wearer can teleport up to 30 feet to an unoccupied space they can see.
+- Rune of the Shadowstep: Once per long rest, the wearer can teleport up to 30 feet to an unoccupied space they can see.
-Rune of the Serpent's Coils: Grants the wearer advantage on escaping grapples and restraints.
+- Rune of the Serpent's Coils: Grants the wearer advantage on escaping grapples and restraints.
-Rune of the Ethereal Armor: Once per long rest, the wearer can cause their armor to grant them the effects of the "Blink" spell for 1 minute.
+- Rune of the Ethereal Armor: Once per long rest, the wearer can cause their armor to grant them the effects of the "Blink" spell for 1 minute.
-Rune of the Swiftblade: Increases the wearer's base land speed by 5 feet.
+- Rune of the Swiftblade: Increases the wearer's base land speed by 5 feet.
-Rune of the Battlecaster: Allows the wearer to ignore arcane spell failure from armor for spells up to 1st level. (+1 time each rune added)
+- Rune of the Battlecaster: Allows the wearer to ignore arcane spell failure from armor for spells up to 1st level. (+1 time each rune added)
-Rune of the Seer's Vision: The wearer gains darkvision up to 30 feet.
+- Rune of the Seer's Vision: The wearer gains darkvision up to 30 feet.
-Rune of the Blinding Speed: Once per day, the wearer can move twice their normal speed without incurring attacks of opportunity.
+- Rune of the Blinding Speed: Once per day, the wearer can move twice their normal speed without incurring attacks of opportunity.
-Rune of the Juggernaut's March: The wearer's armor does not slow their speed, even if it is medium or heavy armor.
+- Rune of the Juggernaut's March: The wearer's armor does not slow their speed, even if it is medium or heavy armor.
-Rune of the Yawning Abyss: level/3 per day, the wearer can invoke a rune to terrify enemies, when he is hit, causing them to become frightened as per - gainst flames.
+- Rune of the Yawning Abyss: level/3 per day, the wearer can invoke a rune to terrify enemies, when he is hit, causing them to become frightened as per - gainst flames.
 - Rune of the Three-Eyed Raven: Offers brief visions or insights future events.
 - Rune of the Faceless Man: Allows a temporary change in appearance or grants enhanced stealth abilities.
 - Rune of Baron’s Favor: Provides protection or boosts charisma, allowing for better negotiation or diplomacy.